What is a business proposal?

 You will need details about the targeted client and the first thing you are supposed to do is to gather up all the information you need to form your business proposal.

-You don’t want to spend your time putting together a proposal only to later realise that you have missed a detail- so you need to be meticulous.
+You don’t want to spend your time putting together a proposal only to later realize that you have missed a detail- so you need to be meticulous.

 You can speak to the client beforehand to gain all the necessary details- this will be exceptionally good in case you are preparing a solicited business proposal.
 But you also need to make sure that you fully understand the requirement.
 You have to make sure that you know exactly what your client wants and needs and what is being expected from your company.